Niko-7/codeit/README.md

 - sorting articles by date, votes and by order (ascending / descending)

 The React application was built with mobile-first approach and has a responsive design.
-It was also built with considerations of the user-friendly experience, such as optimistic rendering which updates the state optimistically.
-This provides feedback to the user when they have voted or posted a comment.
+It was also built with considerations of the user-friendly experience, such as optimistic rendering which updates the state optimistically, this provides feedback to the user when they have voted or posted a comment.

 Further, error handling was implemented in the back-end project for this React application which supplies the front-end with error messages.